Student Mental Health Policy

 1.1.
 Cambrian College is dedicated to a supportive campus environment that promotes student mental health and wellness, aligned with the Mental Health Commission of Canada’s (MHCC) National Standard of Canada for Mental Health and Well-being for Post-secondary Students and the College’s Campus Well-Being Framework and EDI Framework.

 1.2.
-This commitment includes providing access to mental health resources and ensuring that all services align with the MHCC’s standards and guidelines for post-secondary institutions.
+This commitment includes providing access to mental health resources and ensuring that services align with the MHCC’s standards and guidelines for post-secondary institutions.

 1.6.
 The College’s mental health services will integrate principles of the Truth and Reconciliation Commission, affirming support for Indigenous students and aligning with the MHCC’s emphasis on culturally appropriate mental health services.